 So we start looking for flights.
 After analyzing the options and coordinating with Delos, We decided Phuket Thailand was definitely the place to be!
+We already had a friend who had been looking for real estate in the area here, so it made sense.
 We searched all the deals, hacked all the pricing tricks.
 It’s a 24-hour travel day, from the west coast of the US to Phuket Thailand, each way.
 We concluded that is would cost 1500$ US- per round trip flight, per person.
 Really?
 That is the price?!?!?
 It’s going to be 2 travel days and 3000$ no matter what we do.

 (That would be 250$ cost per day before we even stepped on a plane.)